sentclose/sentc-docs/docs/protocol/README.md

 A user is defined as a group of devices.
 The user-group operates using the same mechanism as a regular group, which will be explained in detail below.
-The device's public key is utilized during the creation of the group.
+The device's public key is used during the creation of the group.

 ## Device